cgoncas/liferay-docs/develop/tutorials/articles/280-testing/01-arquillian-extension-liferay.markdown

 The Arquillian Extension Liferay Example project is executed in the following
 environment:

-- Tomcat Server
+- Liferay 7 Tomcat Bundle
     - JMX enabled and configured
-- Liferay 7
-- JUnit

 To set up a testing environment like the one used by the Arquillian Extension for Liferay Example, you need to enable and configure JMX in your Liferay Tomcat